'Visions' Is The 'Star Wars' Anime You Were Waiting For

 Not many familiar faces, but there are familiar themes

-Visions is a nine-episode series that runs about two and a half hours in total — so, totally binge-worthy if you want it to be.
+Visions is a nine-episode series that runs about 2 1/2 hours in total — so, totally binge-worthy if you want it to be.
 Each episode is an isolated story, a slice of life in the Star Wars galaxy, and you can watch them all in the original Japanese or dubbed in English.

 You won't see many of the Star Wars staples, but Visions takes popular themes — and sometimes inspiration from our favorite characters — and gives them a new twist.